 or modules that use the standard Ruby Open SSL

-the Ruby library.
+only the primary uses the Ruby library.
+This

 Configuration and maintenance known issues